sjbarag/brs/README.md

 ### `_brs_.getStackTrace(numEntries = 10, excludePatterns = [])`

 Prints out the stack trace.
-You can configure how many lines to print, and also add filters to exclude files/folders from being included in the trace.
+You can configure how many lines to print, and also use the `excludePatterns` arg, which is an **array of strings**, to exclude files/folders from being included in the trace. *Note: this function internally uses the [Javascript regex engine](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to match the strings, not [Brightscript PCRE](https://developer.roku.com/en-ca/docs/references/brightscript/components/roregex.md).*

 ```brs
 print _brs_.getStackTrace()